ericslevenson/ericslevenson.github.io/_pages/teaching.md

 <img src="/images/sage_cityofrocks.JPG" style="height: 250px;">

 <p align="justify">
 For any educator, I'd highly recommend that reading The Sage School's mission, vision, and philosophy.
 I joined the faculty in the school's 6th year and played an active role in designing curriculum and school programs.
-The faculty and students at Sage have strongly shaped my approach to teaching and curriculum design: \[The Sage School\](https://thesageschool.org/).
+The faculty and students at Sage have strongly shaped my approach to teaching and curriculum design: <a href="https://thesageschool.org/">[The Sage School]</a>.
 This is one of the few schools that I believe 'walks the walk' when it comes to living their mission to offer a student-centered experience, providing an active and engaging curriculum as well as genuine connections between students and teachers. </p>

 Much of my teaching experience has been outside of the classroom as well:
 * Instructor for Rios to Rivers Paddle Tribal Waters